-Keep taking Mafamoz for 7 days after you return to a malaria-free area.
-Take the full course of Mafamoz for maximum protection.
-Stopping early puts you at risk of getting malaria, as it takes 7 days to ensure that any parasites that may be in your blood following a bite from an infected mosquito are killed.
-Do not stop taking Mafamoz just because you feel better.
+Use for preventing malaria: Keep giving Mafamoz for 7 days after you return to a malaria-free area.
+Give the full course of tablets for maximum protection.
+Stopping early puts your child at risk of getting malaria, as it takes 7 days to ensure that any parasites that may be in your blood following a bite from an infected mosquito are killed.

-If you have any further questions on the use of this medicine, ask your doctor or pharmacist.
+If you have any further questions on the use of the medicine, ask your doctor or pharmacist.